sergejsha/tinymachine/README.md

         // Create state machine with TinyHandler and put it into initial STATE_A state mTinyMachine = new TinyMachine(new TinyHandler(), STATE_A);
     }

-    // Now, when we receive events we just need to forward them to TinyMachine.
-TinyMachine
+    // Now, when we receive events we just need to forward them to TinyMachine instance.
-    // is responsible to deliver them to the right handler depending on the current state. public void onEvent(String event) {
+    // The machine is responsible to deliver them to the right handler depending on event
-        mTinyMachine.fireEvent(event);
+    // type and the current state.

+    @Subscribe
+    public void onEvent(String event) {
+        // E.g. forward this event coming from TinyBus to the state machine for processing. mTinyMachine.fireEvent(event);
     }

-    // Here we can forward more events in the same manner.
+    // etc ...
+We can forward more events in the same way.
 }
 ```